 Climate change is one of the most significant challenges facing us today.
 Extensive scientific information tells us that human activities are causing the climate to change at a rapid and unnatural rate.
 Burning fossil fuels for our transport and energy, as well as releasing gases from industrial processes and landfill sites, are a large part of the problem.

 Global temperatures have increased by around 1 degree Celsius since the late 19th century and are anticipated to increase at an unprecedented scale unless action is taken to curb greenhouse gas emissions.
 The main risks from climate change include extreme heat, flooding, sea level rise, impacts to food and water supplies, and associated economic and migratory impacts.
 Globally, climate change is already impacting life and we don’t need to look far to see it.

 Our earth is surrounded by a natural mixture of gases that shape our climate and weather patterns.
 These gases trap the right amount of heat inside the atmosphere to shape the environmental conditions necessary to sustain life on the planet.

-Ultimately we can't achieve this target on our own.
-We need residents and businesses to play their part in reducing their own emissions.
-There are many ways that you can help, from simple lifestyle changes, to home improvements, which could save you money.
+With the best will in the world we can’t reduce emissions on our own.
+Everyone needs to take action.
+We encourage local residents and organisations to play their part.
+There are numerous ways you can do this, from simple lifestyle changes, to home improvements, which could save you money.